pvarney/PiLN/README.md

 All comments, questions, contributions and suggestions welcome!

-Bugs/Needs:
-- Need to provide wiring diagram

 Future improvements:
-- Better calculation of hold time.
-It should start once target temperature is reached.
+- Better calculation of remaining segment time.
+Currently, remaining time is reset to hold time once temperature is reached.
 - Crash/loss of power recovery
 - Interrupt handling to make sure relay is off
 - Add LCD display and appropriate code to update display (possibly more frequently than current code)